renaudcalmont/aspnetcore-mongodb-sandbox/README.md

 * .NET Core Command Line Tools

 You should then be able to start the WebAPI from the debugger in VS code.
 Alternatively, type __dotnet run__ from a command line in the _src/Sandbox.Server.WebApi_ sub-folder.

 A sample __run_container__ shell script to start inside a container is provided but not much useful.
 I'm waiting for some issues to be closed in the dependencies to replace it with a more interesting docker-composer script.

 ## TODO:
-* Persistence
-    * read the connection strings from the configuration
-    * get the connection strings from an external resource directory for production environment
 * Security
     * roles and ACL
     * integrate OWIN for OAuth2 authentication